What is Referential Adequacy?

 The Challenges of Referential Adequacy

-• Subjectivity and Bias: Researchers bring their own perspectives, beliefs, and biases to the research process.
+• Subjectivity and Bias: Researchers bring their own perspectives, beliefs, and bias to the research process.
 These biases can influence the interpretation of data and potentially distort the participants' experiences.
 Researchers must remain self-aware and reflexive throughout the study to mitigate these biases.

 Strategies for Ensuring Referential Adequacy

 • Member Checking: Member Checking involves sharing research findings with participants to validate the accuracy and meaningfulness of their representation.
 This process allows participants to confirm or challenge the interpretations, ensuring that their perspectives are faithfully captured.
 Member checking fosters a collaborative relationship between researchers and participants, enhancing the Credibility of the research.
+You can use this practice both during and at the end of the study.

 Conclusion on Referential Adequacy